khufkens/index_euler/README.md

 ######################################
 ```

-The script can be tested on this repository as some test structures / data are included.
+The script can be tested on this repository as some test structures / data are included, as well as the matching `data_summary.txt` file